top of page

 Closing Costs

-Closing costs are separate from the down payment and usually range from $6,000 to $8,000
+Closing costs are separate from the down payment and usually range typically between 2-5% of the sales price.

 The appraisal is part of the buyer's closing costs; however, it is required that the buyer pays for the appraisal at the time of ordering it.
-This usually happens after the buyer is under contract on a home and usually costs around $650.
-Additionally, the buyer has the option to obtain a home and pest inspection.
-Those are not a requirement and, together, are about $500 or more.
+This typically happens after the buyer is under contract on a home.
+Appraisal fees vary by market and loan type but usually range between $600-$900.
+The buyer has the option to obtain a home and/or pest inspection.
+Home inspections are not required by the lender on some loan types (estimated around $500-$600) but a pest inspection is required by the lender (estimated around $500).

-If the home has a well, septic tank, pool, fireplace, or other amenities, there are other inspection options available as well.
+If the home has a well, septic tank, pool, fireplace, or other amenities, there are additional specialty inspection options available as well.
 Sometimes a well or septic tank inspection is required for the loan.
 These are usually $500 or more.

 Down Payment